Table of Contents

 Platitude: 1. the quality or state of being dull or insipid.
 2. a banal, trite, or stale remark.Merriam-Webster

 It’s not that people who use them are heartless, but platitudes have a way of angering those on the receiving end.
 They don’t build trust, nor do they demonstrate empathy.
-Most people think they are useless placeholders.
+Most people think they are useless sentiments.

-10 Examples of Dumb Platitudes
+9 Examples Of Dumb Platitudes

 They are what people say when they have no idea what else to say.
 They are so dumb that the phrase “dumb platitudes” is redundant.

 Sometimes silence is the best option in psychotherapy.
 A poorly-voiced platitude is a therapeutic equivalent of burping at the dinner table.